RisottoMan/AutoEvent/Docs/Configuration.md

 - This is the first item in the list
 - This is the second item in the list
 ```
+The structures of the elements will be presented below.
+You can copy and paste them as I indicated here.
+A minus sign indicates a new object.

 ## Detailed configuration
 ### Available Sounds - A list of sounds that can be used for this event